franckf-git/rtfm/programs_sysadmin.md

 ALTER TYPE                 -- Modify a user-defined type.
 ALTER USER                 -- Alter existing user options.
 BATCH                      -- Applies multiple data modification with atomicity.
-C ONSISTENCY [level]        -- Determines nodes must respond (QUORUM, ALL, ONE, ANY).
+CONSISTENCY [level]        -- Determines nodes must respond (QUORUM, ALL, ONE, ANY).
 CREATE AGGREGATE           -- Create user-defined aggregate.
 CREATE INDEX               -- Define a new index on a single column of a table.
 CREATE FUNCTION            -- Creates custom function that execute user provided code.